awwaiid/thelackthereof/Segfault.md

 Who's fault is my segfault?
 Who's fault is my segfault?
 Who's fault is my segfault?
-Who's fault is my segfault?

 Tell me is that memory
 Yours or is it mine?
-Did I just miss a malloc
+Did I just miss a malloc?
 Is it something more divine?

 Who's fault is my segfault?